 I got it.
 We know.
 But we’re talking about shades of grey.
 We’re talking about a scale.
-And there are so many other things that can be put on the scale beside abortion that outweighs it in both the short term effects and the big picture effects.
+And there are so many other things that can be put on the scale, besides abortion, that outweighs it in both the short-term effects and the big picture effects.

 If you want to keep the status of women at more than a corpse, and you really want to lower abortion rates, then you would drop your support of restrictions and bans and support access to birth control, health care and sex education.

 There is room for discussion on why you personally might be pro-life for yourself.
 And I will always respect that.